moleculerjs/moleculer/README-draft.md

         ttl: 30, // Time-to-live is 30sec.
 Disabled: 0 or null
         prefix: "SERVICER" // Prefix for cache keys
         monitor: false // Turn on/off Redis client monitoring.
 Will be logged (on debug level) every client operations.

+        // Redis settings, pass to `new Redis()`
+        redis: {
+            host: "redis",
+            port: 6379,
+            password: "1234",
+            db: 0
+        }
     })
 });
 ```

 ## Custom cacher
 You can also create your custom cache module.
-We recommend to you that copy the source of [`MemoryCacher`](src/cachers/memory.js) and implement the `get`, `set`, `del` and `clean` methods.
+We recommend to you that copy the source of [`MemoryCacher`](src/cachers/memory.js) or [`RedisCacher`](src/cachers/redis.js) and implement the `get`, `set`, `del` and `clean` methods.

 # Transporters
 Transporter is an important module if you are running services on more nodes.
-Transporter communicates every node.
+Transporter communicates with every nodes.
 Send events, call requests...etc.

 ## NATS Transporter
 Moleculer has a built-in transporter for [NATS](http://nats.io/).